cncf/tag-contributor-strategy/contributor-growth/drafts/contributor-growth-framework/1-Motivating.md

 ---|---
 Chaoss | The Augur and Grimoire Lab projects can be integrated with the GitHub repositories for your project to view the commits and people who are making those commits over time.
 Savannah | Community CRM with GitHub, GitLab, Slack, Discourse, Discord, Stack Exchange integration Orbit | Community CRM with Discourse, GitHub, and Twitter, Slack (beta) integration.
-1

 ## Metrics for Checking Contributor Growth

-A good starting point for finding contribution metrics about a CNCF project is on Devstats.
+A good starting point for finding contribution metrics about a CNCF project is on [Devstats](https://devstats.cncf.io/).
 Every CNCF project has a set of dashboards that display metrics from different sources, and the most relevant source for understanding contributor growth is the repository where commits are made for a project.
 At the time of this writing, all projects are hosted on GitHub and there is a dashboard that shows the number of contributors and contributions.
 [Here is an example.](https://linkerd.devstats.cncf.io/d/74/contributions-chart?orgId=1)

 ## Contributor Recruitment Tactics